 Members are encouraged and expected to attend the Club rooms on Tuesdays after the game to foster friendships and gain first-hand knowledge of any announcements and information for the members.
 In addition to the presentation of winners' trophies and a generous quantity of ball prizes for both Friday and Tuesday competitions, there is an Almoner’s Report, clarification of Rules and social function updates.
 Thus a limited involvement based on “Play and Go ” is not part of the culture of our Club.

 A diverse and challenging Golfing Program is developed annually and includes several annual Championship Events and Seasonal Plates, Medal Days, occasional Novelty Events and inter club competitions with other mens and ladies clubs.

-Furthermore, the Club regularly plays at other courses such as Waterford Valley.
-There is an annual trip away to a course such as Rich River on the Murray River.
+Furthermore, the Club regularly plays at other local courses.
+There is an annual 3 day away trip to Rich River Golf Club on the Murray River.

 9 Hole competition